byeongsuyu/prediction_delay_flight/README.md

 (2) Schduled departure time
 (3) The day of the week,

 We estimate whether flight delays more than 15 minutes or not using Logistic regressions.
 All the variables are hot coded.
+Logistic_regression.ipynb provides the model and its score on the given data.

+# Implication for customers and airline companies.

 # Presentation Video and slides